Valsorim98/Internship/Diary/README.md

 * Create add_token.py with constructor of the card reader instance and the tokens database.

 * Create update method and card reader callback method to get input date in GMT format, convert it to timestamp format and update the database with the given token id and expiration date of the token in timestamp format in add_token.py.

+> # April 22:

+* Create a method to update the given collection with a new document in tokens_base.py.

+* Insert the new document in the given collection with id - token code and with timestamp date.